bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

     -   `--rfam`: use a strict filtering strategy devised for large database.
 This will speed the search at a potential cost to sensitivity.
     -   `-E`: report target sequences with an E-value of 0.001.

-Finally from all these output files we need to extract all those reads which were not deemed to be rRNA for subsequent processing:
+Finally from all these output files we need to filter out the rRNA reads:

 ```
 perl main_get_sequence_length.pl cow rRNA